rpm-software-management/rpm/tests/README.md

     make tree

-You can also just use Podman or Docker directly to manage containers (the image is named `rpm` when built).
-For example, to run a shell:
+You can now also tag the image and then use it with Podman or Docker as normal:

+    cd tests/
+    ./mktree tag <image-name>
-    podman run -it rpm
+    podman run -it <image-name> ...

 ## Understanding the tests